Bismaumar45/Bismaumar45/ReadMe.md

 # 💫 About Me:
 🔭 I’m currently working on frontend development projects, including a weather app using JavaScript.

 🌱 I’m currently learning advanced JavaScript and improving my GitHub profile.

 👯 I’m looking to collaborate on exciting frontend projects and open-source contributions.

 🤔 I’m looking for help with optimizing JavaScript performance and best practices.

 💬 Ask me about web development, JavaScript, and frontend design.

-📫 How to reach me: [Your Email or LinkedIn/GitHub profile link] 😄 Pronouns: She/Her
+📫 How to reach me: bismaumar001@gmail.com
+😄 Pronouns: She/Her
 ⚡ Fun fact: I love exploring UI/UX trends and enjoy designing creative web interfaces!